 The amount of money each household is able and willing to pay given its car ownership level and number of trips is estimated as a deviation from the system mean travel cost co proportional to the deviation of the household’s car ownership level from the regional average.
 See equation 2

-coqi= coQqi/Hqiqi/qi (2)
+coqi= coQqi/HqiqiQqi/qiHqi (2)

 According to Wegener (2011), zonal household travel budgets take into account the location of the household, with suburban households paying more for transport and less for housing than urban households.

-Uqijm=[(tijm)]wtq (3)
+Uqijm=[Vtm(tijm)]wtqVcm(cijm/Coqi)wcq (3)

 Where